SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 Table: Results of tests after model selection. {#tbl:posthocresults}

-The interactive tools website allows for further examination of error and rejected candidates.
+Our interactive tools allow for further examination of error and candidates.

 ## Simulation outcomes
 After retraining on all available data using the selected configuration from our sweep, Monte Carlo simulates overall outcomes while tracking changes to average yields over time at the neighborhood level and sampling test set model residuals to account for error.
 Despite the conservative nature of the Bonferroni correction [@mcdonald_handbook_2014], {{percentSignificant}} of maize acreage in SSP245 falls within a neighborhood with significant changes to claim probability ($p < 0.05 / n$) at some point during the 2050 series simulations.
 That said, we observe that some of the remaining neighborhoods failing to meet that threshold have less land dedicated to maize within their area (smaller sample size in simulations).